 - Coffee from The Bean Factory in St. Paul, Minnesota, added post fermentation.

 - and 25 pounds of Scrapple from Rapa’s Scrapple.

 Don’t know what scrapple is?
 As the name suggests, it’s pork scraps with spices and corn meal.
 It’s crazy good, don’t knock it until you try it.

-Dogfish Head Beer for Breakfast (a nod to The Replacements song, Beer For Breakfast) debuts on December 5th, 2014 at a special Happy Hour.
+Dogfish Head Beer for Breakfast (a nod to The Replacements song, Beer For Breakfast) first debuted onDecember 5th, 2014 at a special Happy Hour.
+And well, again today.